Ivaldivi/Geocache/README.md

 #### const _angle
 Uses magnetometer to find the angle the phone is pointing in degrees east of North.
 At the bottom of method descriptions will be references to where Math was refrenced from.

+#### atand2Normalized
+Normalizes atan funtion to work with compass angles.

 #### const _finalAngle
 This function finds the angle of arrow image rotation by doing simple math with bearing and heading (magnetometer) states.